microsoft/semantic-kernel/python/samples/demos/nvidia-nim/README.md

 We use llama-3.1-8b-instruct as example.
 We assume there is an expert called nllama3.
 We create a plugin called nllama3 and a magic word called nllama3.
 Any question asked nllama3 will redirect to this plugin and other questions will use default llm

- - Replace hard coded endpoint with the endpoint created in previous step.
+ - Update the nim_url with the endpoint created in previous step.
  - run nvidia_nim_plugin.py and see how it work.

 ## Additional Resources: